1. Knowledge Base Home

 Importing .KML Files

-If you already have a KML (or KMZ) file for your location, you can import it via the Upload KML button in the location editor.
+If you already have a KML (or KMZ) file for your location, you can import it via the Upload Geometry button in the location editor.

 There can be an issue on windows machines where KML files won't import (nothing appears to happen).
 This is due to a file permissions issue in the operating system and the easiest way to fix it is to install Google Earth Pro (free download).
 This will reset the permission on the KML file type and FlyFreely imports will work properly.